ALRhub/cw2/README.md

 # cw2 - ClusterWork 2

-ClusterWork 2 is a pyhton framework to manage experiments using YAML config files.
+ClusterWork 2 is a python framework to manage experiments using YAML config files.
 It also enables users to easily deploy multiple experiments using different configurations on computing clusters, which support the [slurm workload manager](https://slurm.schedmd.com/documentation.html).

 ## Installation
 ```bash